 The Greek definition of "fricassee" may differ from what you know in your kitchen, and this is a Greek classic.
-Lamb fricassee with avgolemono (a traditional egg-lemon sauce) is a favorite in Greek homes.
+This lamb fricassee with avgolemono (a traditional egg-lemon sauce), which in Greek is αρνί φρικασέ, pronounced ar-NEE free-kah-SEH, is a favorite in Greek homes.
 It's an easy recipe to make and a celebration of taste.
-It is equally delicious made with kid.
+It's equally delicious made with kid.

 - For the Lamb Fricassee:

 - 3 1/4 to 3 1/2 pounds of lamb, cut into large chunks

 - 2 large heads of Romaine lettuce, broken into large pieces